The main instrument of borrowing is the issuance of Federal securities via an auction or tender procedure.

 The Federal government also uses the syndicate procedure for the issuance of Federal securities, but comparatively less frequently.
 When issued via a syndicate, the respective Federal securities are brokered directly to investors on behalf of the Federal government by a selected group of banks for a fee.

-The issuance program planned by the Federal Government is announced as an annual forecast at the end of the previous year for the following calendar year.
+The Federal government's planned issuance program is announced as an annual forecast at the end of the previous year for the following calendar year.
 A detailed issuance calendar with exact auction dates is published in order to provide investors with the greatest possible planning certainty.

 The composition of the issuance volume from 2014 to 2019 shows a relatively stable pattern.